 Adrian Mynard (aged 45), of Albion Road, Folkestone, Kent, pleaded guilty to driving a vehicle on Old London Road, Hastings, on September 23, while more than three times over the drink drive limit.
 He gave a breathe alcohol reading of 116 microgammes.
 The legal limit is 35mg.
 He also pleaded guilty to driving without a licence and to driving without insurance.
 He was banned from driving for 27 months.

-Rhian Bryant (aged 23), of Chambers Road, St Leonards, pleaded guilty to destroying a window worth £75.
-The offence took place at Hastings on October 9.
-She was fined £40 and ordered to pay £75 in compensation.
+Hayden Saint (aged 18), of Cloudsley Road, St Leonards, pleaded guilty to stealing a wallet, containing £12, driving licenses and a Latvian antique coin.
+The offence took place at St Leonards on August 13.
+He was fined £100 and ordered to pay compensation of £12.

 Don’t miss out on all the latest breaking news where you live.

 Here are four ways you can be sure you’ll be amongst the first to know what’s going on.

 1) Make our website your homepage